ozgucdlg/WeatherWiseApp/README.md

 # WeatherWise Application

-A modern and user-friendly weather application built with JavaFX that provides real-time weather information for cities worldwide.
+A modern and user-friendly weather application built with JavaFX that provides real-time weather information for cities worldwide. **Now with secure user authentication system!**

+## 🔐 **NEW: Authentication System**

+WeatherWiseApp now features a complete authentication system that allows users to create accounts, sign in securely, and manage their sessions.
+This transforms the app from a simple weather tool into a personalized weather experience.

+### **Authentication Features:**
+- ✅ **User Registration**: Create new accounts with username, email, and secure password
+- ✅ **Secure Login**: Sign in with username/email and password
+- ✅ **Session Management**: Automatic timeout after 30 minutes of inactivity
+- ✅ **Secure Logout**: Properly end sessions and clear user data
+- ✅ **Password Security**: BCrypt hashing for secure password storage
+- ✅ **Input Validation**: Comprehensive validation for all user inputs
+- ✅ **SQLite Database**: Local database for user data persistence

 ## Features

+- 🔐 **User Authentication**: Secure login and signup system with session management
+- 👤 **User Accounts**: Create and manage personal accounts with secure password storage
 - 🔍 **City Search**: Easily search for any city worldwide
 - 🌡️ **Temperature Data**: View current temperature and "feels like" temperature in Celsius
 - 💧 **Humidity Information**: Check current humidity levels